 Mixed culture

-Pre-cultivation in small bowls from January to April is recommended.
+Pre-cultivation is recommended from January to April.
 The ideal location for the plants is warm and sunny.

 General recommendations

-The beefsteak tomato 'San Marzano' ideally prefers soil that is constantly moist, permeable, nutrient-rich and contains plenty of humus and loam.
-It does not tolerate waterlogging.
+The beefsteak tomato 'San Marzano' does not tolerate waterlogging.

 Additional tips

-Beef tomato plants are generally cultivated with 1 or 2 shoots.
-A framework for tying the tomato shoots with tomato hooks is recommended.
-In order to stimulate root growth and thus plant growth, the seedlings are planted deeper into the soil when pricked out, up to the leaf axis of the cotyledons.
-Sufficient and even watering has a positive effect on fruit quality.
-At temperatures below 5°C, the plant reduces its growth.
+Beefsteak tomato plants are generally cultivated with one or two shoots.
+A trellis for tying the tomato shoots with tomato hooks is recommended.
+To stimulate root growth and thus plant growth, the seedlings are placed deeper in the soil during pricking out, up to the leaf axil of the cotyledons.
+Adequate and consistent watering has a positive effect on fruit quality.
+At temperatures below 5°C, the plant slows its growth.
 Regular harvesting increases yield.
-In order to quickly obtain a fine, crumbly and permeable soil with good nutrient and water storage capacity, additional incorporation of biochar and primary rock flour is recommended.
+In order to quickly obtain a fine, crumbly and permeable soil with good nutrient and water retention capacity, additional incorporation of biochar and primary rock flour is recommended.

 Plant care

-Loosened, nutrient-rich and constantly moist soil is fundamentally important for growth and quality fruit formation.
-Depending on the condition of the soil, fertilization is recommended after 10 weeks.
+Loose, nutrient-rich and constantly moist soil is fundamentally important for growth and quality fruit formation.
+Depending on the soil condition, fertilization is recommended after 10 weeks.

 Other names